schwartzmx/gremtune/README.md

 }
 ```

-Example for streaming the result (Neptune streams 64 rows at a time. go test -v -run ExecuteBulkDataAsync is cmd to run the testcase)
+Example for streaming the result
 ==========
+Neptune provides 64 values per Response that is why Execute at present provides a [] of Response since it waits for all the responses to be retrieved and then provides it.In ExecuteAsync method it takes a channel to provide the Response as request parmeter and provides the Response as and when it is provided by Neptune.
+The Response are streamed to the caller and once all the Response are provided the channel is closed.
+go test -v -run ExecuteBulkDataAsync is the cmd to run the testcase)
 ```go
 package main